ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-07-10-HomeLab1-Isolate.md

 ### Box 6 : DC01 :

 The final box is a Windows Server 2019 Domain Controller the single point of trust for the whole domain, handling Kerberos authentication and hosting Active Directory.
-It also runs ADCS (Active Directory Certificate Services) with the Web Enrollment role, which exposes an HTTP certificate-request interface at http://DC/certsrv.

 A low-privileged domain user exists on the DC, deliberately reusing the same credentials as the local admin on Box 5 a realistic case of password reuse across systems.